duckdb/duckdb-web/_posts/2024-07-05-community-extensions.md

 LOAD    spatial; -- on each use
 ```

 What happens behind the scenes is that DuckDB downloads an extension binary suitable to the current operating system and processor architecture (e.g., macOS on ARM64) and stores it in the `~/.duckdb` folder.
-On each `LOAD`, this file is loaded into the running DuckDB instance and things happily continue from there.
-Of course for this to work, we compile, sign and host the extensions for a rather large and growing list of processor architecture – operating system combinations.
-This mechanism is already heavily used, currently we see around six million extension downloads *each week* with a corresponding data transfer volume of around 40 terabytes!
+On each `LOAD`, this file is loaded into the running DuckDB instance, and things happily continue from there.
+Of course, for this to work, we compile, sign and host the extensions for a rather large and growing list of processor architecture – operating system combinations.
+This mechanism is already heavily used, currently, we see around six million extension downloads *each week* with a corresponding data transfer volume of around 40 terabytes!

 Until now, publishing third-party extensions has been a *difficult process* which required the extension developer to build the extensions in their repositories for a host of platforms.
 Moreover, they were unable to sign the extensions using official keys, forcing users to use the `allow_unsigned_extensions` option that disables signature checks which is problematic in itself.

 ## DuckDB Community Extensions

-Distributing software in a safe way has never been easier, allowing us to reach a wide base of users across pip, conda, cran, npm, brew, etc. We want to provide a similar experience both to users that can easily grab the extension they will want to use, and developers that should not be burdened with distribution details.
+Distributing software in a safe way has never been easier, allowing us to reach a wide base of users across pip, conda, cran, npm, brew, etc. We want to provide a similar experience both to users who can easily grab the extension they will want to use, and developers who should not be burdened with distribution details.
 We are also interested in lowering the bar to package utilities and scripts as a DuckDB extension, empowering users to package useful functionality connected to their area of expertise (or pain points).

 We believe that fostering a community extension ecosystem is the next logical step for DuckDB.
 That’s why we’re very excited about launching our [Community Extension repository](https://github.com/duckdb/community-extensions/) which was [announced at the Data + AI Summit](https://youtu.be/wuP6iEYH11E?t=275).